-In our day, it would be easy to assume that someone who was a doctor would be fairly well to do, but it’s more likely that Luke had been born as a slave, and later was able to secure his freedom.
+In our day, it would be easy to assume that someone who was a doctor would be fairly well to do, but it is more likely that Luke had been born as a slave, and later was able to secure his freedom.
 It was very common for families to educate slaves in medicine so that they would have a resident family physician.

 Forgiveness and God's mercy to sinners – Jew and Gentile alike – is the theme that runs through Luke’s Gospel.
 It’s only from St. Luke that we hear the story of the Prodigal Son welcomed back by the overjoyed father.
 Only in Luke do we hear the story of the forgiven woman disrupting the feast by washing Jesus' feet with her tears.
-Throughout Luke's gospel, we see Jesus welcoming those who seek God's mercy.
+Throughout Luke's Gospel, we see Jesus welcoming those who seek God's mercy.

 He is often shown with an ox or a calf because these are the symbols of sacrifice -- the sacrifice Jesus made for all the world.
-Luke is the patron of physicians and surgeons.
+St. Luke is the patron of physicians and surgeons.